deephealthproject/eddl_riscv_config/docker_generation/README.md

-# RISC-V emulation and Docker creation
+# 1. Docker creation with ISAR RISC-V emulation

-Here are the step-by-step instructions to generate a Docker image capable of running a QEMU RISC-V emulation:
+Here are the step-by-step instructions to generate a Docker image capable of running the QEMU ISAR RISC-V emulation:

 1. Install Docker and the QEMU extension needed to work with the RISC-V set of instructions:
     ```sudo apt install docker.io qemu-system-riscv64```